What is Plot … and is it the Same Thing as Story or Narrative?

 (from “Plot”, Collins Dictionary)

-I’m a more character-driven than plot-driven writer, so I have to fight against my tendency to think that “good” plots must be really complicated and tricky to work out.
+I’m a more character-driven than plot-driven writer, so I have to fight against my tendency to worry that “good” plots are supposed to be complicated, convoluted, and tricky to work out.

-Plots needn’t be super-detailed and intricate in order to work well, though.
+Plots needn’t be super-detailed and intricate in order to work well.

 Often, a “good” plot simply means putting things in place that will come together further down the line – particularly elements that can be brought together in an unexpected (but very plausible) way.